plotly/plotly.py/doc/python/hover-text-and-formatting.md

 ```

-#### Control hovermode with Dash
+#### Control Hover Mode with Dash

 [Dash](https://plotly.com/dash/) is the best way to build analytical apps in Python using Plotly figures.
 To run the app below, run `pip install dash`, click "Download" to get the code and run `python app.py`.

 Get started  with [the official Dash docs](https://dash.plotly.com/installation) and **learn how to effortlessly [style](https://plotly.com/dash/design-kit/) & publish apps like this with <a class="plotly-red" href="https://plotly.com/dash/">Dash Enterprise</a> or <a class="plotly-red" href="https://plotly.com/cloud/">Plotly Cloud</a>.**

-Change the hovermode below and try hovering over the points:
+Change the hover mode below and try hovering over the points:

 ```python hide_code=true
 from IPython.display import IFrame